OCamlPro/ocp-index/doc/ocp-index.md

 ### ocp-browser

 A small ncurses-based browser based on ocp-index is also included.
-You will need ocaml-curses installed to build it:
+You will need lambda-term installed to build it:
 ```
-$ opam install curses
+$ opam install lambda-term
 $ ./configure
 $ make ocp-browser
 ```